babylonhealth/ios-playbook/WorkingAtBabylon.md

 Working in the iOS team
 ==================================

-This is more or less modelled after https://github.com/codeOfRobin/Questions-to-ask-your-interviewer-iOS
+This is document is modelled after Robin Malhotra's [Questions to ask your iOS interviewer][https://github.com/codeOfRobin/Questions-to-ask-your-interviewer-iOS).
+It aims to provide a few answers to how we work at Babylon and our process is structured.

 ### Where do we store our code?
 We use Github.
 We have a central repo that hosts the main and white label apps, and a [few Open Source projects](https://github.com/search?q=topic%3Aios+org%3ABabylonpartners+fork%3Atrue) that we created and rely on.